International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 During a renewal audit, the focus will be on the changes since the last audit.

 #### Ad Hoc Approval
-The assessment for an Ad Hoc Approval is necessary, when significant changes of the Evaluation Facility or of the IDS certification standards occur, which could have an impact on the given approval.
+The assessment for an Ad Hoc Approval is necessary, when significant changes of the Evaluation Facility or of the IDS Certification standards occur, which could have an impact on the given approval.
 The scenario for the Evaluation Facility includes e.g. changes regarding processes, persons, responsibilities, location or physical environment like laboratories.
-The scenario for the IDS certification standards includes major changes to the requirements catalogs or the certification procedure.
+The scenario for the IDS Certification standards includes major changes to the requirements catalogs or the certification procedure.

 Unlike the (Re-)Approval, the Ad Hoc Approval mainly consists of the check of documents prefilled by the Evaluation Facility which explain the significance of the changes and whether they affect the ability of the Evaluation Facility to conduct evaluations.
 The review of the documents is conducted by the Certification Body.

-Based on these documents, the
-Certification Body decides, if a more detailed audit is necessary because the validity of the approval is at risk.
+Based on these documents, the Certification Body decides, if a more detailed audit is necessary because the validity of the approval is at risk.
 In this case, the next re-approval would be moved forward.

 ## Restriction, Suspension or Withdrawal of Approval